sirarsalih/sirarsalih.github.io/_posts/2016-06-22-page-break-before-saves-the-day.md

 page-break-inside
 ```

 In my case I was interested in [page-break-before](http://www.w3schools.com/cssref/pr_print_pagebb.asp), as I wanted to break the page just before displaying the content.
 Setting page-break-before to always will do just that.
-Here is an example of usage:
+Here is an example usage:

 ```html
 <div style="page-break-before: always;">
 <!---content--->
 </div>
 ```

+You'd want to put this in a LESS/CSS class so you can use it more generally in your solution.